trmaphi/superior-agents/notification/README.md

 - Always use the virtual environment when running the scrapers manually
 - Make sure the cron jobs are configured to use the correct Python interpreter from the virtual environment
+- The `.env` file must be in the `notification` directory for the cron jobs to work correctly
 - The virtual environment must be recreated if you move the project to a different location

 ## Configuration

 ### Environment Variables

-Key environment variables in `.env`:
+Key environment variables in `.env` (must be in the notification directory):

 ```ini
 # API Authentication